-Applies to: VisualSVN Server 2.5
+Applies to: VisualSVN Server 2.5 and later

 VisualSVN Server Manager is an administration tool and accesses repositories directly.
 All actions to repostories are performed on the behalf of the administrator who connects using VisualSVN Server Manager.
 In other words, VisualSVN Server impersonates the administrator and all operations are perfromed as if administrator accessed repositories directly on the file system.